MTV Unplugged (10,000 Maniacs album)

 MTV Unplugged is a 1993 live album and video by American alternative rock band 10,000 Maniacs, recorded for the MTV Unplugged series.
 The album was certified triple platinum by the Recording Industry Association of America and spawned the hit single "Because the Night", a cover of the song written by Patti Smith and Bruce Springsteen.
 Between the recording and release of the album, vocalist Natalie Merchant left the band to pursue a solo career.

 Outtakes

 Many songs were recorded during the performance that were not included on the album.
 These included four takes of "How You've Grown" and a brief take of "Puff the Magic Dragon".
 In addition, three songs were performed with David Byrne as a guest singer: two takes of "Let the Mystery Be" (one of which was released as a B-side to "Few and Far Between" and reissued on Campfire Songs: The Popular, Obscure and Unknown Recordings of 10,000 Maniacs), Dolly Parton's "Jolene" and "Dallas".

+Reissue from Rhino

+The album was re-released by Rhino Entertainment on CD (digipak) and vinyl (double LP, first time on vinyl) in September, 2024.
+This version includes remastered versions of the songs from the original album, and three bonus tracks featuring David Byrne (described above).
+The bonus tracks are: "Let the Mystery Be", "Jolene", and "Dallas".